Electric pen: Reception

-Aside from companies, the electric pen was also marketed to the general public, with other uses for the invention being personal letters, pamphlets, music, contracts, circulars, and architectural and mechanical drawings among other types of documents.
+Aside from companies, the electric pen was also marketed to the general public.
+Other uses for the invention were personal letters, pamphlets, music, contracts, circulars, and architectural and mechanical drawings, among other types of documents.
 In late 1875, the pen was at first sold only in the East Coast of the United States at the starting price of $30.
-It was further spread to the Midwest, British Columbia, and England after its rise in popularity, when more than 150 pens were being sold monthly.
+It was further spread to the Midwest, British Columbia, and England after its rise in popularity when more than 150 pens were being sold monthly.
 The market continued to expand to Cuba and South America, with Europe and Asia being added by 1877.
 However, by 1880, the business for the electric pen started to decline when other inventions that were more efficient soon overtook Edison’s product in the market, causing it to eventually fall into obscurity.
-It is said that roughly 60,000 pens were sold throughout its commercial lifespan in total; however, this number is likely to be made up by Edison in order to give the product more publicity.
+It is said that roughly 60,000 pens were sold throughout its commercial lifespan in total; however, this number is likely to be made up by Edison to give the product more publicity.